 "It's Permanently Scrapped," UK Announces 4 Things It'll No Longer Accept for Settlement Applicants

-- UK government scrapped automatic family reunion for refugees and extends wait for settlement
+- The UK has scrapped automatic family reunion for refugees and also extended the wait for settlement

-- New rules require high English skills, clean records, and community service for applicants
+- The new rules also required high English skills, clean records, and community service for applicants

 Refugees will now face stricter conditions before being allowed to settle permanently in the United Kingdom.